-Sight Unseen will be directed by Rusty Wilson, and will feature Neil Brookshire, Heather Falks, Andrew Firda and Laine Satterfield.
-Scenic Design is by Benjamin Burke, Lighting Design is by Andrew Bonniwell, Costume Design is by Lynn West, Sound Design is by Andrew J. Hamm, Properties Design and Set Dressing are by McLean Jesse, Scenic Painting is by Amy Shimko, Dialect Coaching is by Janet Rodgers, Set Construction is by Joel Ernst, Stage Management is by Sharon Gregory, and Production Management is by McLean Jesse (Cadence Theatre Company) and Wendy Vandergrift (Virginia Rep).
+Sight Unseen is directed by Rusty Wilson, and features Neil Brookshire, Heather Falks, Andrew Firda and Laine Satterfield.
+Scenic Design is by Benjamin Burke, Lighting Design is by Andrew Bonniwell, Costume Design is by Lynn West, Sound Design is by Andrew J. Hamm and Rusty Wilson, Properties Design and Set Dressing are by McLean Jesse, Scenic Painting is by Lara Koplin, Dialect Coaching is by Janet Rodgers, Set Construction is by Joel Ernst, Stage Management is by Sharon Gregory, and Production Management is by McLean Jesse.

 Tickets may be purchased at www.VA-Rep.org | 804.282.2620.